AudioBible/KJV/README.md

     ROMANS 3:4 God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.

+# audiobible find tell you of heavenly things

+    JOHN 3:12 If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things?

+How can God tell you the things of Heaven if you refuse to believe the things of this world?

 It's all connected to the biggest lie in the world, about the shape of the world, once you understand you will see how to tell through their lies of deception.
 Check out the collection of youtube videos and do some research on these topics.
 Arm yourself with knowledge!
 Don't be a clown!

 I didn’t want to believe all this stuff before either!
 I was a big clown!
 I always did lots of research before but nothing like this!
 I did lots of [research](https://www.youtube.com/results?search_query=flat+earth+live), then found the truth music from people like [Payday Monsanto](https://www.youtube.com/watch?v=DiSvqH3Q5Dk), [K-Rino](https://www.youtube.com/watch?v=R_DtZFL_ar0) and [ODD TV](https://www.youtube.com/watch?v=TlTR7QQZQ8I), did more research and that was it my eyes opened to the depth of the deception!
 The rabbit hole goes deep, real deep!